jtpmath/jtpmath2.github.io/index.md

 nav_order: 1
 ---

-Hi, I'm Jas.
-I like to study math.
-You may have seen me featured on <a href="https://ambergrantsforwomen.com/february-2024-startup-grant-awarded-to-jtpmath/">Women's Net for the March 2024 10K Start Up Grant</a>, or maybe you've seen me on YouTube or maybe we go to or went to the same school.
-Either way, welcome to jtpmath.

-I am completing a Mathematics Degree at Virginia Tech and I wanted to share.

-Here you will find course notes for most of the classes I've taken so far.
-I explore concepts on youtube and take online private lessons.

-If you have any questions, feel free to ask!

- <div class="box"><br>
-<iframe width="330" src="https://www.youtube.com/embed/-BRgID-3JsM?si=NS9ENT4uy4nOJayE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br><br>

 For the next few months we're reviewing <a href=" ">Algebra Chapter 0</a>, <a href="">Introduction to Measure Theory</a>, <a href="">An Epsilon of Room.</a>

   <div class="text-center mt-5">